A Glossary for Headley

 Hood & Little John in Oct 2009 it stopped being a pub, was renamed

-building, which was nearer to the river on a site now redeveloped.
+which was said to be nearer to the river on a site since redeveloped.

 - Rogers Lane